padrinobook/padrinobook/chapters/login_and_registration.md

 ### Observer

 In the chapter[TBD done find out how to reference to other chapters] we used a callback to build the functionality with the confirmation code generation and sending.
-If you think clearly we have flaws in our design:
+We have flaws in our design:

 1. The controller is sending mails but this is not the responsibility of it.